aoterodelaroza/aoterodelaroza.github.io/_gibbs2/98_manual/04_tmodels.md

 A complete statically constrained QHA calculation requires the energy-volume curve and the phonon density of states calculated at each of the volumes.
-In many cases, this is unfeasable due to computational limitations.
+In many cases, this is unfeasible due to computational limitations.
 Simpler temperature models can be used in this case.
 It is important to note that these simplified thermal models have their limitations, so it is fundamental to check whether